 What is Harm Reduction?

-In its simplest definition, harm reduction means reducing the possible harm from activities that humans do every day.
-As an example, wearing a seatbelt in a car or a helmet when bicycling could be considered harm reduction.
+Harm reduction means reducing the possible harm from activities humans do every day.
+As an example, wearing a seatbelt in a car or a helmet when bicycling.
 Seatbelts and helmets won't protect us 100% of the time, but they do reduce the risk for injuries or death.

 Examples of Harm Reduction in Other Areas

 History of harm reduction

 Harm reduction found roots through the “underground” syringe exchanges during the HIV/AIDS crisis in the 1980s.
 It is now recognized as more than HIV prevention and syringes.
 Programs are opening in many states – including 19 sites for in-person or mobile exchange here in Colorado.